Veterans and Video Gaming

 Studies suggest that Veterans enjoy games such as Black Desert Online, Warcraft, FIFA, Mario Kart, and God of War.

 5. The Good and Bad of Video Gaming and Military Recruiting

 Remember when we said that video games are used to recruit Generation Z?
-In New Methods in Recruiting for the Military, we discussed how phone calls and direct mail are out, and e-sports and virtual gaming tournaments are in.
+In our article New Methods in Recruiting for the Military, we discussed how phone calls and direct mail are out, and e-sports and virtual gaming tournaments are in.

 Military recruiters have turned to the rapid growth of e-sports and virtual gaming, which had audiences of more than 443 million across the globe in 2019, according to Forbes Magazine.

 Some recruiters are successful in connecting with potential recruits through popular video games such as Fortnite and Call of Duty.
 Military e-sports cyber teams have been formed to compete in events across the country to pull in recruits and make serving in the military appeal to Generation Z.

 However, the Army shut down its recruiting video game, America’s Army, after 20 years, on May 5, 2022.

 On the flip side, a recent news article suggests that Generation Z, or young adults ages 18 to 25, could be at a high risk of injury during boot camp due to a sedentary lifestyle.
 Unfortunately, video games are to blame.
 Check out the Military Health System’s release, Why Today’s Gen Z is at Risk for Boot Camp Injuries.